dis-sg/dis-sg.github.io/_posts/2026-03-01-zig-rebrand.md

 Zig also has a chinese name, 劲 (jìn), which means strength.
 Sadly, no ads or online content have referenced this name so far, even during the Lunar New Year period.

-Time will tell if this 2026 refresh will dent Grab’s pole position.
+Time will tell if this 2026 refresh will dent Grab's pole position.
 But with a stronger identity and deep "towkay" pockets from decades of operation, Zig is making it clear that it is still in the race.

 <strong><sub>—</sub>><sub></sub>><sup>—</sup></strong>